SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/ApiType.md

       list of messages.
     * `"openAIV1Completion"`: For legacy APIs following the OpenAI `/v1/completions` standard, which takes a single flattened prompt string.
+    * `"claudeMessages"`: For the Anthropic Claude Messages API, which uses a structured list of messages.
     * `"koboldCppGenerate"`: For the KoboldCpp `/api/v1/generate` endpoint.
 This is a completions-style API.
     * `"ollamaApiChat"`: For the Ollama `/api/chat` endpoint, which uses a message list and a nested `options` object for parameters.